facebook/hermes/doc/intl.md

 ## Excluded

-- `Intl.DateTimeFormat`: [`formatMatcher`](https://tc39.es/ecma402/#sec-basicformatmatcher) property in Intl.DateTimeFormat.
-The property enables the implementation to pick the best display format when it supports only a subset of all possible formats.
+- `Intl.DateTimeFormat`: [`formatMatcher`](https://tc39.es/ecma402/#sec-basicformatmatcher) parameter is not respected.
+The parameter enables the implementation to pick the best display format when it supports only a subset of all possible formats.
 ICU library in Android platform and hence our implementation allows all subsets and formats which makes this `formatMatcher` property unnecessary.

 ## Known Issues